amirhallaji/My-Learning/git/README.md

 </p>

 ### Issues
-projects.
-They’re kind of like email, except they can be shared and discussed with the rest of your team.
+Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
+They're kind of like email or discussions in courseware.:)

 <p align="center">
 <img src="images/issues.png"></img>